Cascade Prevention Coalition

 Community Coalition Coordinator

-McKenzie earned her B.S. in Public Health from Central Washington University in 2018.
+McKenzie earned her B.S. in Public Health from Central Washington University in 2018 and is a Certified Health Education Specialist.
 She has experience with prevention programming and health and safety intervention in the university, county and non-profit sectors all within Kittitas County.
 She has begun her work implementing CPWI for Youth Services Mentor Program of Kittitas County, who has taken over the Upper County Coalition from KCPHD as of August 2020.

 “Hope for every child, support for every child, support for every family"